xwmx/nb/README.md

 [home:1]  📂 Example Folder
 ```

-Items are displayed using the same format as `nb` and `nb ls`, with
+Items are displayed using the same format as `nb` and `nb ls`, including
-each list item linked. `nb browse` is designed to make it easy to
+pinned items, with each list item linked. `nb browse` is designed to make
-navigate using only the keyboard within the terminal.
+it easy to navigate using only the keyboard within the terminal.

 `nb browse` opens in the browser set in the `$BROWSER` environment
 variable, with [w3m](https://en.wikipedia.org/wiki/W3m) preferred.

-To open a specific item in `nb browse`, pass the [selector](#selector)
+To open a specific item in `nb browse`, pass the [selector](#selectors)
 for the item, folder, or notebook:

 ```bash